Marco-O94/Wordpress-Child-Theme/README.md

 # Wordpress-Child-Theme
-If you want to use child theme you only need to edit style.css file
+If you want to use child theme you need to edit style.css file and you should rename the child folder as PARENTNAME-child.
+Take a look in functions.php